 Asthma is a chronic inflammatory disorder of the airway characterized by variable airflow obstruction, airway hyperresponsiveness (AHR) and airway inflammation.
 The main clinical symptoms of asthma are shortness of breath, wheezing, coughing, and increased mucus secretions upon exposure to allergens.
 The pathogenesis of asthma is caused by complex interactions between genetic, epigenetic, and environmental factors.
-Different asthma clinical endotypes with different pathological changes are mediated by several types of airway cells and cells involved in the immune responses, including airway epithelial cells, eosinophils, T cell subsets, and so on.
-In particular, Th2 cells have been thought to predominate in high eosinophilic asthma, with raised levels of IL-4, IL-5, and IL-13.
+Pathologic changes are mediated by several types of airway cells and immune cells, including airway epithelial cells, eosinophils, and T cell subsets.
+In particular, Th2 cells have been thought to predominate in high eosinophilic asthma, which is characterized by increased levels of IL-4, IL-5, and IL-13.

-Upon ovalbumin sensitization and challenge, B-hIL4/hIL4RA mice showed a considerable increase of infiltration of leukocytes including eosinophils and neutrophils.
+Upon ovalbumin sensitization and challenge, mice showed a considerable increase of infiltration of leukocytes including eosinophils.
 This represented a clear allergic phenotype at day 26 in BALF when compared with mice not sensitized or challenged.

 IgE production in mouse asthma model